 The results you get from machine learning algorithms depend on the quality of data put into them.
 Unfortunately, medical data is not always as precise and standardized as it often needs to be.
 There are gaps in records, inaccuracies in profiles, and other difficulties.
 So, before you apply a machine learning tool, you’d need to spend time gathering, cleaning, validating, and structuring data for its purposes.

-Another key challenge of implementing AI and machine learning in healthcare lies in the amount of data collected that contains sensitive or confidential information.
+Another key challenge of implementing AI in healthcare lies in the amount of data collected that contains sensitive or confidential information.
 This, in turn, requires additional security measures to be implemented.
-So, it’s crucial to look for the right ML software development company that can offer a number of security options to ensure your customer data is appropriately handled.
+So, it’s crucial to look for the right Machine learning and Artificial intelligence development company that can offer a number of security options to ensure your customer data is appropriately handled.

 The future of ML in healthcare